promilo/Waundr/README.md

 Waundr
 =====================

 A real time social walking experience.
-Take a look at our demo at www.waundr.com
+Take a look at our demo - www.waundr.com

 ### How it works

-At the landing page the user can login either by google or facebook.
+At the landing page, users can seemlessly authenticate using their existing google or facebook accounts.

 !["Screenshot of the landing page"](https://github.com/promilo/Waundr/blob/master/gif/login.png)

-When logging in, the users can create markers and it will broadcast to others users in real time by websockets secure.
+When logged in, the app geolocates the device and the map caters markers accordingly.
+The user can create a new point on the map at their location and it will broadcast to the other users in real time using websockets.
+Additionally users can add friends nearby, and receive requests that render in real time.
-Real time meaning that other uses does not need to refresh the page to get the latest updates.

 !["Gif for creating marker"](https://github.com/promilo/Waundr/blob/master/gif/Createmarkers.gif)

-Also the app fetches data from the meet up api so its already populated for first time users.
-In addition the users can also confirm the event by clicking on the number or reject the event by clicking on the clear sign
+The app is currently prepopulating events by polling the Meetups API, creating value for the early adopter userbase.

+Crowdsourced real-time feedback is constantly provided by users.
+The marker timings can be extended by confirms and reduced by rejects.

 !["Gif for meetup"](https://github.com/promilo/Waundr/blob/master/gif/meetup.gif)

-The app also allows to filter events near you.
-You can do this by the filter button at the bottom right hand corner.
+Markers can be filtered according to their type, as seen below.

 !["Gif for filter"](https://github.com/promilo/Waundr/blob/master/gif/filter.gif)
 ### Loading Waundr